R4DDER5/CZ/project-scope.md

 #### Third Party Integration.
 It is extremely important that early consideration is given to allowing the ability of third party integration of services.
-Historically this has genrally been via an application programming interface (API).
+Historically this has genrally been via an Application Programming Interface (API).
 Any relevant API required should have all technical documentation provided by the supplier of services.

 JOB BOARDS
-Developing a system to automatically post to the ever growing number of popular job boards would involve major time and development, therefore it is has been decided to allow other systems to provide this service.
+Developing a system to automatically post to the ever growing number of popular job boards would involve major time and constant development, therefore it is has been decided to allow other systems to provide this service.

 Current Considerations
 Job Adder